 Competing her first year of level 10 and with the goal to qualify Hopes in 2020, Ella began her season at the Metroplex National Elite Qualifier.
 Here, Ella achieved her Hopes 12-13 compulsory score.
 Ella competed her first level 10 meet one week later at the WOGA Classic where she won the beam title.
 At the end of February, Ella competed at the Everest National Elite Qualifier where she won all four events and the all around title and earned her Hopes 12-13 optional score to qualify to the Hopes Classic.
 Unfortunately, shortly after, the season was canceled due to COVID-19.
 Due to the remainder of the 2020 season being canceled, USAG allowed for all Hopes and Elite Qualifiers to retain their qualifying score for the 2021 season.
 With this, Ella qualified to the 2021 Hopes Classic in the 13-14 division.

-Currently, Ella trains 30 hours per week under coaches Adam Duncan and Sonia at WOGA Frisco.
-In the future, Ella’s goal is to become an elite gymnast, earn a spot on the US National Team, and receive a scholarship to a division 1 gymnastics school.
+Currently, Ella trains 30 hours per week under coaches Yevgeny and Sonia at WOGA Frisco.
+In the future, Ella’s goal is to earn a spot on the US National Team, and receive a scholarship to a division 1 gymnastics school.